PrefectHQ/prefect-background-task-examples/README.md

 ```

 Run this script to start the task server.

 The task server should begin listening for submitted tasks.
 If tasks were submitted before the task server started, it will begin processing them.

+**NOTE**: You can also use the helper CLI command `prefect task serve` to start a task server.

-## Guided exploration of Prefect deferred tasks and task servers
+## Guided exploration of deferred tasks and task servers in Prefect

-Below we explore increasingly realistic examples of using Prefect deferred tasks and task servers.
+Below we explore increasingly realistic examples of using deferred tasks and task servers in Prefect.

-We'll start by running a Prefect task outside of a flow.
+We'll start by running a Prefect task in the foreground by calling it.
-Previously, Prefect tasks could only be run inside a flow.
-Now, you can run tasks anywhere you like.
-The only restriction on tasks is that a task cannot call another task.

-Next we'll start a task server and run tasks in the background.
+Next we'll start a task server and defer tasks so that they run in the background.
 We'll see how we can use multiple task servers to run tasks in parallel.

-Then we create a basic FastAPI application that submits tasks to a Prefect task server when you hit an endpoint.
+Then we'll create a basic FastAPI application that defers tasks when you hit an endpoint.

 Next we'll use Docker in two examples that mimic real use cases.
 One example uses a FastAPI server with multiple microservices and simulates a new user signup workflow.
-The other example uses a Flask server with Marvin to ask an LLM questions from the CLI and get back answers.
+The other example uses a Flask server with [Marvin](https://www.askmarvin.ai/) to ask questions of an LLM from the CLI and get back answers.

 The examples build on the ones that come before.
 After setting up your environment, feel free to skip ahead if you're already familiar with the basics.